VirgileMeyer/FEM-VM/ReadMe.txt

+“ !!!! work in progress !!!! ”
+“ I am currently working on the validation using a PDE solver “ “ The eigenvalues seem to begin good agreement with semi-empirical method found in ESDU 75030 ”

-This Code written in Python will compute the displacement from the vibration of a rectangular plate using the finite element method
+This Code written in Python will compute the displacement from the vibration of a rectangular Kirchhoff–Love plate using the finite element method

 To use it, it requires the libraries numpy and matplotlib